Ayurveda Retreats in Kerala: Experience Wellness Getaway

 Understanding Your Dosha

-At the heart of Ayurveda is the belief that every individual is made up of a unique combination of five elements: space, air, fire, water, and earth.
+At the heart of Ayurveda is the belief that each person has a unique mix of five elements.
+These elements are space, air, fire, water, and earth.
 These elements combine to form three primary life forces, or Doshas:

 • Vata (Space & Air): Associated with movement, creativity, and the nervous system.